Key Takeaways

 What if my employer says I was fired for a different reason?

-Employers almost always offer a non-retaliatory explanation (poor performance, attendance issues, etc.).
-Your job is to show that reason is pretextual — for example, by demonstrating that similarly situated employees without comp claims weren't treated the same way.
-Our guide on hostile work environments covers how retaliatory behavior often escalates.
+Employers often offer a non-retaliatory explanation, such as poor performance or attendance issues.
+Your job is to show that reason is pretextual — for example, by demonstrating that similarly situated employees without comp claims were not treated the same way.
+Our guide on hostile work environments covers how workplace mistreatment can escalate.

 Fired After Filing Workers' Comp?